+/UP

-/UP (default) /DOWN
+/DOWN

-/UP marks the network interface as "up" and ready to accept or transmit packets. /DOWN marks the network interface "down" and packets are no longer accepted or transmitted.
+/UP (the default) marks the network interface as "up" and ready to accept or transmit packets. / DOWN marks the network interface "down" and packets are no longer accepted or transmitted.

-/VMS\DEVICE=[vms\device]
+/VMS DEVICE=vms device

 Initializes an interface that has an associated VMS device, telling the MultiNet kernel which VMS device to associate with the IP device.
 If /VMS\DEVICE is used with /DOWN, the specified VMS device is disconnected from the IP device and made available to other VMS applications.